July 16th 2019

 We’ve all had that ex (or former housemate) we wish we could forget about - but sometimes, even if you’ve moved on your credit report might not have.
 If you have a joint account with an ex-partner, or shared bills with a former housemate, and they miss payments on the account or max out the credit, your credit score could be damaged.
 When a relationship is over it’s wise to close any joint accounts as soon as you can.
 Also make sure your name is taken off any shared bills when you move out of shared accommodation.

 There are three big credit report agencies that keep an eye on you: CallCredit, Experian and Equifax.
 Lenders will go to any of these three to get your score and decide to offer you credit.
-It’s worth checking your credit report at least once a year with one of these agencies.
+It’s worth checking your credit report at least once a year with one of these agencies, making sure it's error free and up to date.
 If you’ve got a good score with one, chances are it’ll be good with all of them.
 But mistakes happen.
 So if you’ve been refused credit and you don’t know why, it could be down to a mistake on one of your three reports.

-Unfortunately, it does cost money to check your report, which is why we're calling for change as part of the 'It's My Report' credit campaign.
+Unfortunately, it does cost money to check your report.
 Luckily, if you get your statutory credit report it's only £2 per provider.
 The credit agencies offer monthly paid services, which can be good if you want alerts, but may not be necessary if you just want to spot any mistakes.

 5. Build a history